nickdrummond/star-wars-ontology/docs/test questions.md

 It  depends on the number of people in that event/group
   - ie not everyone in the Empire knows each other
   - not everyone at the Battle of Scariff knows each other

+## People that participated in the same Events

+    participatedIn some (participant value Asajj_Ventress)